technophilic/Agora-NG-basic/README.md

 /**
  * @name addVideoContainer
  * @param uid - uid of the user
- * @description Helper function to add the video stream to "remote-container" */ function addVideoContainer(uid){
+ * @description Helper function to add the video stream to "remote-container".
+ */
+function addVideoContainer(uid){
     let streamDiv=document.createElement("div"); // Create a new div for every stream